verbling/verbling-challenge/README.md

 - Remember to use `styles.css` in your `index.html` solution.
 - To build the Javascript bundle, use `webpack`. (`webpack --watch` to watch files)
 - When you are done, please contact us with link to your repo, preferably on GitHub.
+- Please do not copy or plagiarize other submissions, it's easy to spot.

 ### Criteria